JaeUpSu/JaeUpSu/README.md

 ### Summarizing the experience

-     - I graduated from 4 year college majoring in computer science.
+     - I graduated from 4 year college majoring in Computer Engineering
      - I have experience in creating an running app using Java with android studio an MVC using Java with IntelliJ an Landing page using JS/HTML/CSS with vs code